 Lyme disease is a complex infection that can affect various systems in the body including the joints, nervous system, heart, and skin.
 Unfortunately, without an expanding ring-like rash (the “hallmark” bull’s eye rash is the most common skin manifestation), Lyme and other tick-borne illnesses often go undiagnosed and untreated, leading to deep-seated infections and long-term impairments.

 According to the CDC, the diagnosis should be based upon your symptoms, medical history, tick exposure, and geographical area (“endemic” locations).
-Blood tests should only be used to provide supporting evidence for the diagnosis.
+Blood tests as a diagnostic test should only be used to provide supporting evidence for the diagnosis.

 After a suspected tick/insect bite, if you see a rash(es), even if it’s not at the site of the bite, you or your physician should take a picture of it, date it, and the doctor should place a copy of it in your medical records.